KevinBatdorf/pattern-css/readme.txt

 = Tips =
 - Use `[block]` to target the current block directly instead of children
+- Create reusable patterns to make starting points for your blocks
 - Use `!important` to override some of your theme styles (use sparingly)

 = Combines Rules =